dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

     -  **focus on what, not how:** streams abstract away the looping and iteration details, allowing you to focus on the logic of what you want to achieve rather than the mechanics of how to achieve it.
     -  **easier debugging:** streams' fluent style of coding can make it easier to locate errors and debug issues, as each operation can be inspected individually.

-in summary, java streams offer a more functional and declarative way to process data, leading to cleaner, more expressive, and potentially more performant code. they bring the benefits of functional programming to java collections, making it easier to write efficient, concise, and maintainable code for data manipulation and transformation.
+In summary, java streams offer a more functional and declarative way to process data, leading to cleaner, more expressive, and potentially more performant code. they bring the benefits of functional programming to java collections, making it easier to write efficient, concise, and maintainable code for data manipulation and transformation.

 ### Creating streams:
 There are several ways to create streams in java. streams are created from various sources, such as collections, arrays, i/o channels, or even by generating elements using specific methods. here are the different ways to create streams: